SSFS-Robotics/Team13813/README.md

 **************************************************************************************

 Version 2.35 (released on 16.10.06)
-  * Blockly programming mode - Removed unnecesary idle() call from blocks for new project.
+  * Blockly programming facing - Removed unnecesary idle() call from blocks for new project.

 **************************************************************************************

 Version 2.30 (released on 16.10.05)
-  * Blockly programming mode:
+  * Blockly programming facing:
      - Mechanism added to save Blockly op modes from Programming Mode Server onto local device
      - To avoid clutter, blocks are displayed in categorized folders
      - Added support for DigitalChannel